 - Clearly conveying a snapshot of the work intended to engage the audience; what is novel and important about your work.

-- Identifying best practices or lessons learned regardign your work and/or how the topic relates to the CESS theme.
+- Identifying best practices or lessons learned regarding your work

 - Concept of the poster

 Presenting a poster is a great opportunity to obtain interesting and valuable feedback for projects, research, or practices from a knowledgeable crowd.
 It also allows you to network with other scholars who are interested in the same topic area(s).
 Also, you are able to practice public speaking in a low-pressure, informal setting.
 You are able to make valuable connections with other students, faculty, staff, and community leaders.
 Finally, you can add this accomplishment to your CV or resume.

 - University faculty and staff engaged in the assessment and design of (co)curricular service learning courses/programs as well as practitioners of the scholarship of engagement.